chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 condition after which the limit resets.

 Proxies are configured with a URL for their RRL Rule Resource, e.g., "https://proxy.example/.well-known/rrl-rules".
-Targets connect to the proxy using mutually authenticated TLS with the credentials they obtained during the offline registration phase ({{offline}}).
-Once they connect, they send POST messages to the proxy Rule Resource with a JSON object ({{!RFC8259, Section 4}}).
-The reason that RRL relies on targets pushing messages to proxies rather than proxies pulling from targets is to enable on-demand application of rate limit rules.
+Targets send POST messages to the proxy Rule Resource with a JSON object ({{!RFC8259, Section 4}}). {{authentication}} describes the mechanism by which these requests are authenticated.
+Note that the reason that RRL relies on targets pushing messages to proxies rather than proxies pulling from targets is to enable on-demand application of rate limit rules.

 [[NOTE: Pushing vs pulling rate limit rules is somewhat of an implementation detail -- the salient point is that these messages are authenticated]]